RaviTeja110820/aws/AWS Essentials.md

 ***AWS Personal Health Dashboard*** that focuses on the performance and availability of your AWS services so that you can respond accordingly. it displays their general status.
 The AWS Personal Health Dashboard publishes alerts and remediation guidance when issues with AWS services arise.
 Notifications are also provided for scheduled events that may impact AWS customers.

+***AWS Trusted Advisor*** is an online tool that inspects your AWS environment and provides real-time guidance in accordance with AWS best practices.

+>*Enterprise and Business* Support plans include access to all AWS Trusted Advisor checks.
+The *Basic and Developer* Support plans provide access to a limited selection of AWS Trusted Advisor checks.

+***AWS Trusted Advisor*** also helps improve the performance of your services by providing recommendations for how to take advantage of provisioned throughput.

-***Trusted Advisor*** provide best practices and/or or checks on Cost Optimization, Performance, Security, and Fault Tolerance.
+>Trusted Advisor provide best practices and/or or checks on *Cost Optimization, Performance, Security, and Fault Tolerance.*

 - To improve the ***performance*** of your services by providing recommendations for how to take advantage of provisioned throughput.